goatshriek/stumpless/docs/portability.md

 ```

 Most systems will have either `unistd.h` or `windows.h` available, so the
-fallback function will not be needed.
-However it is possible that neither is
+fallback function will not be needed most of the time.
+However it is possible
-available, as has been seen on some Cygwin builds (see Github issue
+that neither is available, as has been seen on some Cygwin builds (see Github
-[#60](https://github.com/goatshriek/stumpless/issues/60) for more info).
-For
+issue [#60](https://github.com/goatshriek/stumpless/issues/60) for more info).
-cases like these, the fallback function is used, which has a simple and
+For cases like these, the fallback function is used, which has a simple and
 configuration-independent implementation:

 ```c